DevTech-ADVISE/qd-components/README.md

 });
 ```

-## dc.toolTipsify(chart, toolTipConfig)
+## [dcChart].toolTipsify(toolTipConfig)
 Makes it easy to add high quality tooltips to any of your DC charts.

 You can see it in action [here](https://explorer.usaid.gov/aid-dashboard.html)

+By default all supported charts come with an automatic toolTipsify setup using default __toolTipConfig__ values as described below.

-Pass your chart, and tool tip config to tool tipsify.
-The config allows you to customize the tooltip position, and how to display its content.
+To customize tool tip config call __yourchart.toolTipsify(toolTipConfig)__.
+The config allows you to customize the tooltip value formatter, content, position, and offset.

 | Param         | Type    | Description             |
 |---------------|---------|-------------------------|